Israr Ahmad: Tahzibul Akhlaq

 In 1864 Sir Syed Ahmed Khan started the Urdu journal Tahzibul Akhlaq to spread awareness of contemporary socio-economic and educational developments in the Muslim community.
 Tahzibul Akhlaq was discontinued in 1881, but 100 years later, his ardent supporter, the then vice-chancellor Syed Hamid, revived it in 1981.
 Ahmad took an interest in the project and its promotion and was appointed its editor in June 1986, taking over this position from Prof. Noorul Hasan Naqvi.
 He played a key role in making Tahzibul Akhlaq a viable journal.
 As a science fiction writer in Hindi, Urdu, and English, Ahmad wrote several articles in different journals.
 He served as the editor of Tahzibul Akhlaq until 1990, when he handed over the post to Prof. Kabir Ahmad Jaisi.

 Death

 Ahmad died on 2 April 2010 at Holy Family Hospital in New Delhi.
-His body was brought to Aligarh and was buried at the Aligarh Muslim University graveyard.
-He left behind his wife, sons Shahid Israr and Khalid Israr, and daughters Sabiha Alvi and Sobia Wahid.
+His body was brought to Aligarh and was buried at the Aligarh Muslim University Graveyard.
+He left behind his wife Mahe Laka (daughter of Dr. Qammrudeen), sons Shahid Israr and Khalid Israr, and daughters Sabiha Alvi and Sobia Wahid.